brunoamaral/guerite/README.md

   - `detect`: sent when newly monitored containers are discovered; detect notifications are rate-limited and may be batched.
   - `update`: sent when a new image is pulled and a container is successfully replaced; pull failures may also be reported when update notifications are enabled.
   - `restart`: sent for scheduled in-place restarts and restart failures (when enabled).
+ `recreate`: sent for scheduled recreation and recreate failures (when enabled).
   - `health` / `health_check`: sent for health-triggered restarts and failures (when enabled).
   - `prune`: sent when scheduled image pruning runs or fails (when enabled).
+- `all`: special value that enables all notification categories.
 - Batching: when multiple events happen close together, Guerite may combine them into a single notification message to reduce noise.

 ## Quick start (local Docker socket)